nelson6e65/php_nml/docs/README.md

 features:
 - title: Strict classes
-  details: No more misspell in properties name!
+  details: Limit direct access to your class attributes.
 Only defined properties in its class are allowed for an object.
+No more misspells in properties name!
-- title: Strict properties
+- title: Properties encapsulation
-  details: Define witch values and types are allowed for the object's properties.
+  details: Provide your classes with auto-magic getters and setters for your properties.
+Add validations and customize the return values.
-- title: String formats
+- title: Debugging
-  details: Use easy placeholders to format your output text.
+  details: Included specific exceptions in order to catch them and know what happened and where is the error.
 - title: Defined structures
-  details: Predefined interfaces and traits to normalice and expand your classes.
+  details: Normalize and expand your classes with the included interfaces and traits for string formatting, objects comparison and more.
-- title: Utility classes
+- title: Utilities
-  details: Predefined classes with utility features.
+  details: Format text with placeholders, get the type of objects and extract info, compare objects, ensure values, and more.

 footer: MIT Licensed | Copyright © 2014-2019 Nelson Martell
 ---